Florence Vanderbilt Twombly: Early life

-Florence was born on Staten Island in New York City on January 8, 1854.
-She was a daughter of William Henry Vanderbilt (1821–1885) and Maria Louisa Kissam (1821–1896).
+Born on Staten Island on January 8, 1854, she was a daughter of William Henry Vanderbilt (1821–1885) and Maria Louisa Kissam (1821–1896).
 Her siblings were Cornelius II, Margaret Louisa, William Kissam, Frederick William, Eliza Osgood, Emily Thorn, and George Washington II.
 Her paternal grandfather was the Commodore Cornelius Vanderbilt (1794–1877), of whom she was the last surviving grandchild when she died aged 98 in 1952.

 Residences

 Florence was known for her many elaborate homes, including her townhouse at 684 Fifth Avenue in New York City that was designed by John B. Snook and given as a gift from her father, William Henry Vanderbilt.
 The home was sold to John D. Rockefeller Jr. in 1925, and has since been demolished.

-Her Vinland, a Romanesque "cottage" in Newport, Rhode Island built in 1882 for tobacco heiress Catharine Lorillard Wolfe by Peabody & Stearns, purchased by the Twomblys in 1896 and greatly enlarged.
+Her Vinland, a Romanesque "cottage" in Newport, Rhode Island, built in 1882 for tobacco heiress Catharine Lorillard Wolfe by Peabody & Stearns, purchased by the Twomblys in 1896 and greatly enlarged.
 Interiors by Ogden Codman.
-Now part of Salve Regina University and called McAuley Hall.
+In 1955, it was purchased by the Salve Regina University and titled McAuley Hall.

-Florham, an 800-acre estate in Florham Park, New Jersey designed by McKim, Mead & White in 1897.
-Part of it including the manor house now belongs to Farleigh Dickinson University.
+Florham, an 800-acre estate in Florham Park, New Jersey, designed by McKim, Mead & White in 1897.
+Part of it including the manor house now belongs to Fairleigh Dickinson University.
 At Florham, Florence had a fleet of fifteen cars, including six maroon Rolls-Royces.

 A second townhouse was a 70-room house located at 1 East 71st Street, New York City that was designed by Whitney Warren and has also since been demolished.